South Park Football Club (SAFA): South Australian Football Association member (1877–1885)

 The club played a game against the Victorian Football Association (VFA) Champions Geelong Football Club in the 1884 Season, losing 2 goals 6 behinds to 7 goals 12 behinds.

 At the end of the 1884 season which had seen it finish fourth (out of five) and with just one win and one draw from 12 games equal with North Adelaide (1877–1884) formerly known as Victorian, South Park only avoided the wooden spoon by the number of goals scored.
 The club forfeited its final two games of the season, against Port Adelaide and Norwood.

 Resignation from SAFA and disbandment (1885)

 Following the Annual General Meeting held at Hamburg Hotel on Wednesday 18 March 1885 in which the last minutes were read and confirmed and the balance sheet reported showing a small deficit a motion was passed to resign from the SAFA and disband.
-It was reported that great regret was expressed by members present, a vote of thanks in recognition of the efforts for the officers was taken and it was decided by those present to give their support for the newly amalgamated "Adelaiders".
+It was reported that great regret was expressed by members present, a vote of thanks in recognition of the efforts for the officers was taken and it was decided by those present to give their support for the newly amalgamated Adelaiders.

-The new senior Adelaide Club, formed in 1885 from the best players from South Park, North Adelaide Junior and North Park (these two junior clubs having merged) after finishing wooden spooners in 1885, won the 1886 premiership.
+The new senior Adelaide, was formed in 1885 from the best players North Adelaide Junior and North Park these two junior clubs having merged.
+The most notable of the South Park players to join the new Adelaide Club was the Captain Aldam Murr Pettinger who became Vice-Captain of the new Adelaide Club.
+After finishing wooden spooners in 1885 they won the 1886 premiership.